GooeeIOT/django-rest-framework-jwt/docs/index.md

 $ curl -X POST -H "Content-Type: application/json" -d '{"token":"<EXISTING_TOKEN>"}' http://localhost:8000/api-token-refresh/
 ```

-Refresh with tokens can be repeated (token1 -> token2 -> token3), but this chain of token stores the time that the original token (obtained with username/password credentials), as `orig_iat`.
+Refresh with tokens can be repeated (token1 -> token2 -> token3), but this chain of token stores the time that the original token (obtained with username/password credentials), as `iat`.
 You can only keep refreshing tokens up to `JWT_REFRESH_EXPIRATION_DELTA`.

 A typical use case might be a web app where you'd like to keep the user "logged in" the site without having to re-enter their password, or get kicked out by surprise before their token expired.
 Imagine they had a 1-hour token and are just at the last minute while they're still doing something.
 With mobile you could perhaps store the username/password to get a new token, but this is not a great idea in a browser.
 Each time the user loads the page, you can check if there is an existing non-expired token and if it's close to being expired, refresh it to extend their session.
 In other words, if a user is actively using your site, they can keep their "session" alive.